Please enable JavaScript in your browser to use this page.

 8. Experimental Traffic Order Regulation (ETRO) trial

-The trials were installed on 28 November 2022 and are in place until a decision is made on whether to make them permanent (see the decision notice below).
+The trials were installed on 28 November 2022 for a minimum of six and a maximum of 18 months and remain in place (see the decision notice below).
+A public consultation ran for the first six months of each scheme.
 You can read more about each scheme on the dedicated pages for each area:

 9. Consultation outcome reports

-To inform this decision we have published the outcomes of the three trials which will be considered by the relevant cabinet member, ward councillors, and council officer before a decision is made on whether to make each trial permanent under formal Traffic Regulation Orders (TRO).
+To inform this decision to make these schemes permanent under a formal TRO process, we published the outcomes of the consultation for each of the three trials which were considered by the relevant cabinet member, ward councillors, and council officer.

 Please also see the decision notice below.